My name is Eric Montgomery, and I have more than 30 years of professional experience in the IT industry. Plus, I’m now a children’s storybook author.

 But, most importantly, he will never make you feel incompetent, even when you know you have done something foolish.”

-In 2002, a couple of friends asked me to help him, and his wife with a cross-country move to Cooperstown, New York.
-Little did I realize, at the time, that meant driving the big Penske moving truck across the country.
-What a fun adventure that was!
+In 2002, a friend asked me to help him, and his wife with a cross-country move to Cooperstown, New York.
+Little did I realize that meant driving a huge Penske moving truck.
+What an adventure that was!

-In July of 2004, I founded “The Computer Guy, Inc.,” which provided IT solutions and services to residential, small businesses, and non-profit organizations primarily onsite (“house calls”) throughout the communities of Bethany Beach, Georgetown, Lewes, Millsboro, Milton, and Rehoboth Beach.
+In July of 2004, I founded “The Computer Guy, Inc.,” which provided IT solutions and services to residential, small business, retail, and non-profit organizations primarily onsite (“house calls”) throughout the communities of Bethany Beach, Georgetown, Lewes, Millsboro, Milton, and Rehoboth Beach.

 Then in July of 2020, during the COVID-19 lockdowns, I made the hard decision to close my company mainly due to operational costs.